-	It's a sensible choice when it comes to power usage, but the Fitbit Charge 4's black and white display looks dated - especially compared to cheaper fitness trackers like the Huawei Band 3 Pro and Xiaomi Mi Smart Band 5, which are just as small and boast full-color screens.
-More colors would allow the Fitbit Charge 5 to display multiple stats more clearly, while retaining the same neat form factor.
+Although it was a sensible choice that helped extend battery life, the Fitbit Charge 4's black and white screen looks dated - especially when cheaper fitness trackers like the Huawei Band 3 Pro and Xiaomi Mi Smart Band 5 offer full color.

 EDA stress monitoring